Home Health Care Agencies

 Median Monthly Cost

-Home health aide costs in West Virginia are 23.5% lower than the national average.
+West Virginia's costs for home health aide services are 23.8% lower than the national average.

-West Virginia's lower cost of living contributes to more affordable home health care services.
-Rural areas may see slight cost variations based on provider availability and travel distances.
+West Virginia's lower cost of living contributes to affordable home health care services, making it a budget-friendly option for families.

 Care TypeMonthly Costvs.
 National